Frequently Asked Questions (FAQs)1,2

 Early signs are similar across all age groups and include: fever, fever with cold hands and feet, vomiting, muscle pain and headache.

-Later symptoms in babies and toddlers (under 5 years) include: unusual crying, rapid breathing or grunting, tense or bulging fontanelle (soft spot on the top of the head), moaning, neck stiffness, dislike of bright lights, convulsions / seizures, pale blotchy skin, spots or a rash that does not fade under pressure (this can be a sign of septicaemia which is blood poisoning), refusing food, drowsy, floppy, unresponsive.
+Later symptoms in babies and toddlers include: unusual crying, rapid breathing or grunting, tense or bulging fontanelle (soft spot on the top of the head), moaning, neck stiffness, dislike of bright lights, convulsions / seizures, pale blotchy skin, spots or a rash that does not fade under pressure (this can be a sign of sepsis which is blood poisoning), refusing food, drowsy, floppy, unresponsive.

 For more information take a look at the Know the symptoms page.

-There is no single vaccine that protects against meningitis.
-The NHS provide a schedule of vaccines for different diseases and these are given to babies, older children and adults at your local surgery.
-Some of these vaccines help protect against certain types of meningitis bacteria and others against diseases that can cause meningitis.
+There is no single vaccine that protects against all causes of meningitis.
+The NHS provide a schedule of vaccines for different diseases and these are given to babies, older children (in school or local surgery as part of the school age immunisation service) and adults at a local surgery.
+Some of these vaccines help protect against certain groups of meningitis bacteria.
 However, the schedule does change over time as different vaccines become available.
-Plus, not all age groups are included when different vaccines come on to the schedule and they may be available privately.
-To make sure you and your family have received all age-appropriate vaccines available on the schedule, please check with your healthcare professional (doctor, nurse or pharmacist).
+Not all age groups are included when different vaccines are added to the schedule and vaccines may be available privately to those who want them.
+To make sure you and your family have received all age-appropriate vaccines available on the schedule, please check with your healthcare professional (doctor, nurse or pharmacist)

 For more information take a look at the Help protect your family page.

-Currently at school, children aged 13 to 15 receive an ACWY meningitis vaccine but this doesn't cover all the different strains.
-Other vaccines against meningitis-causing diseases are available and you should check with your healthcare professional (doctor, nurse or pharmacist).
+Currently at school or local surgery as part of the school age immunisation service, children aged 13 to 15 receive an ACWY meningitis vaccination but this doesn't cover all the different groups.
+Other vaccines against meningitis-causing bacteria are available and you should check with your healthcare professional (doctor, nurse or pharmacist).

 For more information take a look at the Help protect your family page.

 - The length of protection is different depending on the vaccines given.
-The amount of protection each vaccine can provide has been studied for up to a certain amount of time and protection has been proven up to this timescale.
-Vaccines are continuously studied and monitored for their effectiveness - speak to your doctor if you would like more information.
+Vaccines are continuously studied to understand their duration of protection and they are monitored for their effectiveness - speak to your doctor if you would like more information.

 References